 - Hot Pipes: Boradun pipes that light themselves once you tamp some decent tobacco into them

 - Spirit Lamps: gas lamps that (supposedly) never lose their flame

 - Mountain Dust: a flour-like powder of the Boradun that once sprinkled will (supposedly) reveal hidden or invisible people who walk through

 - Bug Stones: smooth river rocks that keep bugs and mosquitos away, usually carried on a person

 - Ghost Ink: magical tattoos that provide protections, either divine or magical, the ink dissipating after use

 And no one should head out without some Mountain Meat in their rations, and Red Salt and Bloodvine to keep you healthy.

 And of course you need some herbs: Arlan Leaf, Ashling Mushrooms, and Thurl Cloves to heal you, Vishit Grass if you're expecting werewolves, Hallas Berries to protect you from witches, and maybe some Limbus Grass if you need someone to tell you the truth.

-Lastly, some raw iron can help keep away fairies, and they say pure silver will come in handy for werewolves.
+Lastly, some raw iron can help keep away fairies, and some pure silver will come in handy for werewolves.